-In conclusion, this BA programme aims to provide students with an in-depth understanding of issues associated with management and organisational aspects of hospitality and tourism together with basic principles that support the industry.
+In conclusion, this Diploma programme in Hospitality and Tourism Management aims to provide students with a good understanding of issues associated with management and organisational aspects of hospitality and tourism together with basic principles that support the industry.
 More specifically, it aims to guide the student to a professional area that would be appealing to him/her as a future career; to equip graduates with a solid academic, technological, and intellectual background for academic and/or career advancements; to provide students with a solid foundation of management skills, marketing and sales, human resource management, finance, operations, information technology, and to help students develop their critical thinking and refine their analytical and decision-making skills.
-The learning outcomes of the individual modules are well-structured and balanced.
+The learning outcomes of the individual modules are well-structured and balanced in most cases.
 Nonetheless, some of the generic business modules often overlook the specific context and requirements of the tourism and hospitality sectors and, therefore, do not provide sufficient contextualized knowledge.
-The modules list of references should also include journal articles with contemporary methodologies and topics.
-In this context, the College library should also invest in acquiring the necessary electronic and other resources.
+The modules' list of references should also be updated and include journal articles with contemporary methodologies and topics where possible.
+In this context, the College library should also invest in maximising the potential of electronic and other resources; this is important given the aspirations of the College's management team to offer a full Bachelor's programme in Hospitality and Tourism Management at a later stage should the Diploma programme prove successful.

-There is sufficient information to gain a comprehensive picture of the assessment strategy.
+There is enough information to gain a comprehensive picture of the assessment strategy.
 Assessment appears traditional - in most cases, there is a mid-term assessment and a final exam.
 There is no explicit reference to group work strategy.
 There is no mention of any advanced assessment methodologies or pedagogic strategies.
 The number of credits attached to each module is standard.
-There is some evidence of relevant research activity or culture among the involved members of academic staff, who are engaged in research activities with modest publication or other related outputs.
-In fact, academic staff should become more research active and publish in international academic journals as indicated in the Association Business Schools (ABS) list.
+There is some evidence of relevant research activity or culture among some of the involved members of academic staff, who are engaged in research activities with modest publication or other related outputs.
 Publications by members of academic staff in the areas of hospitality and tourism should be actively encouraged by the College to better inform the curriculum and contextualise teaching accordingly.